Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Introduction

-This work proposes Multi-Target Assisted Learning (MTAL) with Assisted AutoEncoders (AAE), which help different organizations improve their recommendation performance simultaneously without sharing private local data, models, and objective function.
+Our method helps different organizations improve their recommendation performance simultaneously without sharing local data, models, and objective functions.
 In particular, each organization will calculate a set of `residuals' and broadcast these to other organizations.
 These residuals approximate the fastest direction of reducing the training loss in hindsight.
 Subsequently, other organizations will fit the residuals using their local data, models, and objective functions and broadcast the fitted values back to each other.
 Each learner will then assign weights to its peers to approximate the fastest direction of learning.
 The prediction will be aggregated from the fitted values.
 The above procedure is repeated until all organizations accomplish a sufficient level of learning.
-Moreover, our approach can handle explicit or implicit feedback~\cite{hu2008collaborative}, user- or item-based alignment~\cite{zhu2021cross}, and with or without side information ~\cite{sun2019research}.
-We perform extensive experiments to demonstrate that our method significantly outperforms the case where each domain is locally trained.
-It performs competitively with centralized training where all data are shared.
-As a result, our method can effectively integrate organizations from different domains to form a community of shared interest, as shown in Figure~\ref{fig:mtmdr}.
-Our main contributions are summarized below.
+Moreover, our approach can handle explicit or implicit feedback~\cite{hu2008collaborative}, user- or item-based alignment~\cite{zhu2021cross}, and with or without side information~\cite{sun2019research}.
+We perform extensive experiments to demonstrate that our method significantly outperforms locally trained RSs and mitigates the cold start problem.
+Therefore, our method can integrate decentralized organizations to form a community of shared interest, as shown in Figure~\ref{fig:mtcdr}.
+Our main contributions are as follows.

-\begin{itemize} \item We present a new framework of privacy-preserving Multi-Target Multi-Domain Recommendation (MTMDR), which can effectively improve the recommendation performance of different domains simultaneously, without sharing their local data, models, or objective function.
+\begin{itemize} \item We present a new recommendation framework Decentralized Multi-Target Cross-Domain Recommendation (DMTCDR), which can simultaneously improve the recommendation performance of multiple decentralized organizations without sharing their local data, models, or objective functions.

-\item We propose Multi-Target Assisted Learning (MTAL) with Assisted AutoEncoders (AAE) as an algorithmic solution to the MTMDR scenario.
-It exchanges domain-specific information through pseudo-residuals fitted with local data and models.
-Our method covers broad application scenarios, including explicit or implicit feedback, user- or item-based alignment, and with or without side information.
+\item We propose a new decentralized learning algorithm named Multi-Target Assisted Learning (MTAL) with a new AutoEncoder-based RS called Assisted AutoEncoder (AAE).
+Our method exchanges information from various decentralized organizations by fitting pseudo-residuals with local data and models.
+It also covers broad application scenarios, including explicit or implicit feedback, user- or item-based alignment, and with or without side information.